Harshit-Sinha-49/YouTube-view-prediction-model/README.md

 </p>

 ## Description:
 This model focuses on the predictive analysis of YouTube view counts, employing the CatBoost algorithm to model and forecast viewership trends.
-Leveraging the (YouTube API)[https://developers.google.com/youtube/v3], data was collected from a specific channel, encompassing video metadata and comment section sentiment analysis to provide a comprehensive understanding of audience engagement dynamics.
+Leveraging the [YouTube API](https://developers.google.com/youtube/v3), data was collected from a specific channel, encompassing video metadata and comment section sentiment analysis to provide a comprehensive understanding of audience engagement dynamics.

 ## Techn Stack
 <div style="display: flex; flex-direction: row;">